BEST THINGS TO DO IN COPENHAGEN IN 3 DAYS – ITINERARY

 - Many museums are closed on Mondays – and some attractions are not open all year-round.
 If you have a specific place/attraction on your bucket list, please double-check opening hours, etc. Depending on the days of your stay, you also might/want to tweak your itinerary and can not copy it.

 - Check out my Europe travel tips if you are visiting Europe for the first time.

 Okay, let’s talk about all the beautiful places in Copenhagen you can visit in 3 days.

 The prices listed here are for adults.
 Often, there are discounts available and also the tickets for kids/teenagers are cheaper.

 See The Little Mermaid

-One of the most famous attractions in Copenhagen is The Little Mermaid, which you will find at Langelinje Pier.
-She turned 100 years old in 2013, and that lady has had a troubled past ever since.
+You could start your itinerary by visiting one of the most famous attractions in Copenhagen – The Little Mermaid, which you will find at Langelinje Pier.
+She turned 100 years old in 2013 – and that lady has had a troubled past!

-Inspired by Hans Christian Andersen’s fairy tale about a mermaid who gives up everything to be united with a young, handsome prince on land, this statue has since then been the victim of vandalism.
+Inspired by Hans Christian Andersen’s fairy tale about a mermaid who gives up everything to be united with a young, handsome prince on land, this statue has since her creation been the victim of vandalism.

 This means that she has lost her head twice, once the arm was sawn off, and several times she has had paint poured on her.
-I mean, seriously, do people have nothing else to do other than torturing her?
+I mean, seriously, do people have nothing else to do?
 Anyway, she has been restored, and you can visit her now at any time of the year.

-Honestly, if you like strolls, visit the mermaid, but if you have less than 3 full days in Copenhagen, you can skip it as it might be very famous, but it was not really spectacular – in my personal opinion.
+Honestly, if you like strolls, visit the mermaid.
+But if you have less than 3 full days in Copenhagen, you can skip it as it is not really spectacular – in my personal opinion.